 (ii) Macavity cannot do what a fakir can easily do. -> False

 (iv) Macavity is well-dressed, smart and bright. -> False

 (v) Macavity is a spy, a trickster and a criminal, all rolled in one. -> True

 Having read the poem, try to guess whether the poet is fond of cats.
 If so, why does he call Macavity a fiend and monster?

 Yes, it seems the poet is very fond of cats and admires Macavity when he defies the law and manages to escape from the clutches of police every time.
 He calls Macavity a ‘fiend’ and a ‘monster’ as he wants to portray an evil side of the cat.
-He used these terms to describe the negative activities of a criminal character who is very quick in movement and evades arrest every time and vanishes in thin air before the police arrives.
+He uses these terms to describe the negative activities of a criminal character who is very quick in movement and evades arrest every time and vanishes in thin air before the police arrives.
 The mysterious and devil-like eyes might have influenced the poet to create an evil character in the form of a cat, who is corrupt and wicked by nature.

 Has the poet used exaggeration for special effect?
 Find a few examples of it and read those lines aloud.

-Yes, the poet has used many exaggerations in the poem such as Macavity’s defiance of gravitational law and used terms like ‘a fiend in feline shape and a monster of depravity’ to highlight the mysterious aura surrounding the cat.
+Yes, the poet has used many exaggerations in the poem, such as Macavity’s defiance of gravitational law and has used terms like ‘a fiend in feline shape and a monster of depravity’ to highlight the mysterious aura surrounding the cat.
 He often mentions in the poem that the Scotland Yard and the Flying Squad are in utter despair due to their inability to catch the criminal as he escapes the crime scene even before they arrive.
-All these exaggeration indicate the monstrous and mysterious nature of Macavity, the evil criminal.
+All these exaggerations indicate the monstrous and mysterious nature of Macavity, the evil criminal.